TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 You need to create a free Postman account so that you can fork the collection and edit the config.
 Click on the root node in the left hand tree and fill in the required collection level variables: AppId, AppSecret, serial number, etc. You can find all these in the Alpha ESS Open API portal.
 Use the "current value" fields to restrict how far the values are shared.

-Remember to press save before you try using a request.
+Remember to press save before you try making a request.
 It look like you've changed variable values, the changes persist when you navigate to another page in the Postman web UI and come back, but won't be used until you explicitly save them.

 Ignore the Auth tab in Postman.
 Authentication is handled by a pre-request script that signs each request using the AppId and AppSecret.
-If you have any issues, click on the console button in the bottom right footer to see the actual requests being made by Postman.
+If you have any issues, click on the console button in the bottom left footer to see the actual requests being made by Postman.

 After some fiddling around I got the API to work.
 If you already have Home Assistant, I suggest skipping this part.
 Getting the integration working in Home Assistant is much easier.